-Section 13.5.7.1 SLPs and Psychologists Mentoring:
+SECTION 13.5.7.1 - SLPS AND PSYCHOLOGISTS MENTORING

-- SLPs and psychologists who are mentoring specialists new to the district who are not pursuing national specialists' certification will receive a half (1/2) of a Staff Chairperson I stipend. - SLPs and psychologists mentoring SLPs and psychologists new to the district who are pursuing national certification through national specialists' associations will receive a full Staff Chairperson I stipend. - In addition, SLPs and psychologists who are pursuing their own national certification will receive three (3) days of compensation paid at the curriculum rate to work with their mentors. - Section 13.5.7.2 Occupational and Physical Therapist Mentoring: - OT and PT specialists who are mentoring OT and PT Specialists new to the district will receive a half (1/2) Staff Chairperson 1 stipend.
+- SLPs and psychologists who are mentoring specialists new to the district who are not pursuing national specialists' certification will receive a half (1/2) of a Staff Chairperson I stipend. - SLPs and psychologists mentoring SLPs and psychologists new to the district who are pursuing national certification through national specialists' associations will receive a full Staff Chairperson I stipend. - In addition, SLPs and psychologists who are pursuing their own national certification will receive three (3) days of compensation paid at the timecard rate to work with their mentors.

-Section 13.5.8 Specialists Coverage
+SECTION 13.5.7.2 - OCCUPATIONAL AND PHYSICAL THERAPIST MENTORING

+OT and PT specialists who are mentoring OT and PT Specialists new to the district will receive a half (1/2) Staff Chairperson 1 stipend.

+SECTION 13.5.8 - SPECIALISTS COVERAGE